 I’ve even seen instances where the lavatory sink was plumbed to the toilet holding tank and simply flushing the toilet caused the water in the trap to be siphoned out of it, enough to negate the water lock.

-For RVers who are prone to actually using the coach during cold weather, it’s not a bad idea to pour 1/4 cup of RV antifreeze down each sink drain every few days to ensure the water does not freeze, if that sink happens to sit idle during a cold snap.
+For RVers who use the coach during cold weather, it’s not a bad idea to pour 1/4 cup of RV antifreeze down each sink drain every few days to ensure the water does not freeze, if that sink happens to sit idle during a cold snap.
 As an alternative, windshield washer fluid, which is less expensive in most locales, can be used instead of RV antifreeze.

 But to be 100% worry-free, and 100% odor-free, I recommend replacing all the RV P-traps with a HepvO waterless sanitary valve.
 You’ve probably heard me mention the HepvO in a video or seminar somewhere before, but I can’t say enough good things about this unique plumbing device.
 It is 100% maintenance free and eliminates the possibility of holding tank odors from ever entering the living space of the RV.
 It also provides for more storage space under the sink since it can be installed vertically or horizontally and can be positioned as high up as the sink will allow.
 It’s hard to argue against any serious RVer who can appreciate the positive attributes of the HepvO.
 Another good thing is that it is easily installed by the average handyman.
 I’d encourage you to take a look at my video regarding the HepvO valve.
 You can view it here.

 I doubt the severe cold snap you encountered damaged anything in the drainage system, unless, of course, you see leaks when running water through that drain.
 But I can guarantee you’ll never have a freezing problem again, since the HepvO waterless sanitary valve is not dependent on a water lock to prevent odors from coming into the RV, hence the “waterless” part of its name.
-Check it out at Drain Master or Amazon: 1-1/4 inch trap, or 1-1/2 inch trap.
+Check it out here or at Amazon.com: 1-1/4 inch trap, or 1-1/2 inch trap.